Choose Work Ethic Over Skill, Hiring Advice To Small Business Entrepreneurs

 4. They Are Always Are War With Other Employees

-Finally, after all the damage is done, they take it out to other employees.
+Finally, after all the damage is done, they take it out on other employees.
 Whining, Grudging, Bickering and worst case scenarios Physical Fights are the departing gifts they leave at the workplace.

 It would save you a terrible experience working with them.